bcmke/assets/README.md

-# assets
+# Assets

-Assets and collateral
+Assets for BarCamp Milwaukee